-God being our helper, the Northshore Orthodox community shall have their next worship service at St. Michael's Episcopal Church, January 11, at 5:00 P.M.
+God being our helper, the Northshore Orthodox community shall have their next worship service at St. Michael's Episcopal Church, February 8, at 5:00 P.M.
 The address is 4499 Sharp Road, Mandeville, Louisiana, 70471.
 Everyone is welcome to the occasion, Orthodox Christians as well as non-Orthodox.
 Food and drinks are welcome for the social hour afterward.
-The next date of worship is to be determined.
+The next dates of worship are Sundays, March 8, and April 19 at St. Michael Church at 5:00 P.M.